skvoch/burst/README.md

 - The development of this repository, in process, he might has "private" tokens, and other trash, thank you for understanding.

 # Road map
-- RESTful API - done ✅
+- RESTful API - ✅
-- Telegram bot - in process ✅
+- Telegram bot -  ✅
-- Documentation and test coverage - soon ✅
+- Documentation - ✅